oidoid/mem/readme.md

 ### Make targets

-You must install oidlib first, part of oidsdk.
+You must install ooz first, part of oidkit.

 The development workflow is based around the `watch` make target: